North Island NZ Backcountry Fly Fishing – big wild trout

 Dryfly and sighted fly fishing

 For many, spotting wild trout and then casting a dryfly and seeing a trout move and take it is the ultimate buzz.
-Whilst New Zealand does not have the scale of dryfly hatches as the US and Europe, we do have a range of exciting sighted flyfishing on small streams, larger rivers and stillwaters.
+Whilst New Zealand does not have the scale of dryfly hatches as the US and Europe, the central North Island NZ backcountry does have a range of exciting sighted fly fishing our guides can show you on small streams, larger rivers and stillwaters that are more easily accessible than most South Island spots.

 Helicopter fly fishing

-The central North Island of New Zealand has a number of remote wilderness fly fishing locations with pristine water and unforgettable Brown and Rainbow Trout.
+The central North Island of NZ has a number of remote wilderness fly fishing locations with pristine water and unforgettable Brown and Rainbow Trout.

 The fishing can be challenging and involve walking upriver between pools, but if you are an accomplished angler and up for it, the reward can be a fish of your dreams.
 This type of fishing is subject to availability of choppers and weather conditions.

-We can customise any trip according to your personal preferences and experience.
+We can customise any Taupo trout fishing trip or wilderness backcountry adventure according to your personal preferences and experience.
 The New Zealand Fly Fishing Company provide all the gear, food and drink, and collect and return you to Taupo or Turangi.